Tails86/greplica/README.md

 execute(self, return_matches=True)
   '''
   Executes Grep with all the assigned attributes.
-  Inputs: return_matches - set to True to fill in data as described below
+  Inputs: return_matches - set to True to fill in lines, info, and errors in the result
+                         - set to False if outputting to terminal is the only thing that is desired, saving memory
-  Returns: a dictionary with the following key/values:
+  Returns: a GrepResult object
-              'files': list of matched files
-              'lines': list of matched lines or [] if return_matches if False 'info': list of information lines or [] if return_matches if False 'errors': list of error lines or [] if return_matches if False
   Raises: ValueError if no expressions added
           ValueError if no files added and no default input file set during init
   '''